Skip to main content

 Key Takeaways

 The difference between a company that grows smoothly and one that feels like chaos is usually not strategy.
 Both have decent strategies.
-The difference is rhythm.
+The difference is rhythm: the predictable pattern that keeps 30, 50, or 200 people moving in the same direction without the founder personally coordinating everything.
+The revenue operating rhythm is the revenue-specific layer that fits inside this broader cadence.

 Most companies under $10M ARR do not have a formal cadence.
 They run on Slack, ad hoc meetings, and the founder's memory.
 It works until it does not.
-And by the time it breaks, the company has already lost 6-12 months of potential growth.
+By the time it breaks, the company has often left months of alignment and execution on the table.

 The Three-Layer Cadence